Glossary of Terms

 Exonum documentation uses some specific terms to describe key Exonum concepts.
 Here, these terms are condensed to a single page.

 All terms here are defined with Exonum in mind.
-For example, Transaction describes how transactions work in Exonum; generally speaking, transaction may have a lot of other meanings (but they are not covered in this document).
+For example, Transaction describes how transactions work in Exonum.
+Generally speaking, transaction may have many other meanings, but they are not covered in this document.

 Aka auditing node

 A full node in the blockchain network that does not participate in creating new blocks, but rather performs continuous audit of all transactions in the network.
 Auditors are identified by a public key within the blockchain network.
 Unlike validators, adding auditors does not create an overhead in transaction latency and throughput, so there can be hundreds of auditors in the same blockchain network.

 Consider an Exonum blockchain that implements public registry in a particular country.
 In this case, auditing nodes may belong to non-government agencies which are interested in monitoring the operation of the registry.

 The type of consensus, in which the participants are known in advance and are authenticated, usually with the help of public-key cryptography (such as digital signatures).
 Exonum uses authenticated consensus algorithm slightly similar to PBFT, in order to keep the system decentralized and withstand attacks by Byzantine validators.